 There are times when friends, family or even strangers intentionally or unintentionally say something to you that is hurtful and spiteful.
 Often these things bury themselves in our psyche and hold onto them until we believe these things to be true about ourselves.
 It settles into our consciousness, festers and grows and then begins to undermine the way we think about ourselves.
 To rebuild our confidence and self-esteem, we need to let go of the transgression and start forgiving these people.
 Here is an affirmation to help you begin the process.

 Affirmation for Forgiving Others:

-On the other hand, the more difficult aspect of this exercise is forgiving yourself.
+On the other hand, the more challenging aspect of this exercise is forgiving yourself.
 We, as humans, are masters at laying self-blame and fostering painful beliefs about ourselves.
 To begin the healing process, we are going to have to start forgiving ourselves.
-As we let go, and start healing with self love we come closer to being our authentic self.
+As we let go and start healing with self-love, we come closer to being our authentic selves.
 Here is another affirmation to help you on the road to self-forgiveness.

 Affirmation for Forgiving Yourself:

 I now choose to let go of the hurtful and painful things that I believe about myself.
-In addition, I now choose to believe that I am lovable, compassionate, beautiful, loving, and filled with unconditional acceptance of myself and others.
+I now know that I am lovable, compassionate, beautiful, loving, and filled with unconditional acceptance of myself and others.
 I let go of my past transgressions toward myself and freely forgive myself.
 Furthermore, I am now on the path of growth and high self-esteem.
-I believe in myself and because of this I also love myself.
+I believe in myself, and because of this, I also love myself.
 Thank You.